CruxConnect/crux-docs/Product--SKU_autocomplete.md

 ### Response

-????
-WHAT is the minimum amount that you actually need from this request??
-????
-If you only need basic information I can return it straight from ???? elasticsearch and this will be super fast.
-If you make me return a whole ???? bunch of stuff, then I'll have to hit the DB and it won't be as quick
+By only returning information already indexed in elasticsearch, we can avoid having to hit the DB again after searching elasticsearch.
+That will keep this endpoint very fast.

 ```json
 {